 - TYPE the icon representing the file type.
 It consists of the following types:

-- Grand Action of the second standard for the standard for the standard stand
+- A recording file acc. to a standard

 - 🔊 recording file acc. to user configuration

-- inrush recording file
+- General inrush recording file

-- 🔞 screenshot
+- screenshot

-- 👷 configuration file acc. to a standard
+- configuration file acc. to a standard

-- Over the second secon
+- Operation file acc. to user configuration

 - configuration file for inrush

-- 4- configuration file for inverter efficiency test
+- G- configuration file for inverter efficiency test

 - standard compliance report

 - SELECT in this column selection boxes are available for a given file (select them to copy or delete)

 - NAME name given to the file

 - SIZE file size